Adarshthakur-850/Customer-Churn-Dashboard/README.md

-Here’s a **professional, recruiter-ready README** you can paste directly into your repo.

----

 # Customer Churn Dashboard

 A machine learning–powered dashboard that predicts whether a customer is likely to churn using historical customer data.
 The project combines data analysis, model training, an API layer, and visual insights to help businesses identify at-risk customers and take preventive action.